Clover Valley Lumber Co. #4

 08/07/09

-Henry Chandler removes the last of the flexible staybolt caps on the backhead in the cab.
+Henry Chandler removes the last of the flexible staybolt caps on the blackhead in the cab.

 Alan Siegwarth Photo